adamrudolf-becube/software-testing-basics/README.md

 ### It's not just important, it's very important.
 It's necessary

-Having tests can bring us advantages we don't even thing in advance.
-I will add a few thought about that.
+Having tests can bring us advantages we don't even think about in advance.
+I will add a few thoughts about that.

 Having automated tests instead of manual first seems like doing the same thing faster.
 It is true in some sense, but having them faster enables us *to do different things* and not just do the same thins faster.
 This quantitative difference becomes a qualitative difference and we start working in a totally different way which has more advantages than we often expect.